9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 ```
 2) Chart responses on the whiteboard.
 3) Provide more uses for code: autonomous cars, streetlights, music, etc.
-4) Watch video: A day in the life of a software engineer.
+4) Watch video: A day in the life of a software engineer: [http://tinyurl.com/q966xd5](http://tinyurl.com/q966xd5)
 ,,,

 1)